Patchcoat/OpenDice/README.md

 Dice can be rolled to tell OpenDice how many dice it should roll
 roll 3d6d20
-The above rolls 3d6, then rolls that many d20.
+The above rolls 3d6, adds the results, then rolls that many d20.
 This can be continued indefinitely.

 ### Coin
 Use coin to flip a coin